chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-04-Kubernetes-in-Google-Cloud-Challenge-Lab.md

 3. On the next page, in the Branch Sources section, click **Add Source** and select **git**.

-4. Paste the HTTPS clone URL of your sample-app repo in Cloud Source Repositories `https://source.developers.google.com/p/YOUR_PROJECT/r/valkyrie-app` into the Project Repository field.
-Remember to replace **YOUR_PROJECT** with your GCP Project ID.
+4. Paste the HTTPS clone URL of your sample-app repo in Cloud Source Repositories `https://source.developers.google.com/p/YOUR_PROJECT_ID/r/valkyrie-app` into the Project Repository field.
+Remember to replace **YOUR_PROJECT_ID** with your GCP Project ID.

 5. From the **Credentials** drop-down, select the name of the credentials you created when adding your service account in the previous steps.